chpoit/utsushis-charm/README.md

   - I see no reason other capture cards should not work
   - 1080p adds extra processing due to a downscaling step to 720p (20-30% slower)
   - I also tested using an Mclassic without any issues.

+# Notes
+- Version 1.5 is the last version that will officially support console mode, I may fix it from time to time if I need it for dev reasons, but I don't want to maintain a secondary workflow that will likely be used by nobody.

+# Known issues
+- Automatic skill corrections don't get updated in "UI" mode.

 # Troubleshooting